Room-2015

 Peyton Flanders is very pregnant when we meet her.
 Her husband is creepy Dr. Mott, an obstetrician who sexually molests Claire Bartel (Sciorra) in his office during an exam.

 Humiliated and upset, Claire, after being encouraged by her husband, Michael, files charges against Dr. Mott.
-He commits suicide and Peyton loses her child.
-Filled with vengeance, she vows to destroy Claire.
+He commits suicide, and Peyton loses her child.

 The plot may sound like a tawdry daytime soap plot device, but The Hand That Rocks The Cradle somehow works like a charm.

-Unlike Fatal Attraction, there is little rooting value between Petyon and Michael- we know she is a crazed lunatic- the fun is seeing how she gets hers.
-She manipulates him and insinuates herself into their home- she pretends to be a nanny and subsequently manipulates Michael and Claire’s daughter.
+Unlike Fatal Attraction, there is little rooting value between Peyton and Michael- we know she is a crazed lunatic- the fun is seeing how she gets hers.

-Julianne Moore- in an early role in her storied film career- is believable as Claire’s best friend, who is the only one who sees Peyton for the monster she truly is.
+Julianne Moore, in an early role in her storied film career, is believable as Claire’s best friend, who is the only one who sees Peyton for the monster she truly is.

 Sadly, her screen time is limited.